Mentor Comments

 -Find elegant ways to transition into each shot

--Lay out color palette together and make sure they follow a color script and are cohesive
+-Lay out color palette together and make sure they follow a color script and are

 Stephan: